> Places to visit in Shephelah > Deir Rafat

-Today the monastery is maintained by the little the Sisters of Bethlehem, and the orphanage functions as a rehabilitation enter of religious Jews (Retorno).
+Today, the monastery is maintained by the order of the Little Sisters of Bethlehem, and the orphanage functions as a rehabilitation enter for religious Jews (Retorno).

-The monastery is accessible by from Kibbutz Tzorah.
-It is open Monday to Saturday, from 10:30 to 17:00.
-A Christian Arab family operates a winery and olive press on the monastery’s grounds, selling them under the label “Mony”.
+The monastery is open Monday to Saturday and welcomes visitors from 10:30 to 17:00.
+A Christian Arab family operates “Mony” winery and olive press on the monastery’s grounds.

 A tour of Deir Rafat Monastery can be combined in a guided day tour in the Judean Foothills (the Shephelah).